Today I want to share how to buy drum kits for FL Studio.

 My answer here may not be what you think.

 It’s not that stock sounds are bad.. it’s just that third-party sounds typically sound better.

-The kick drums often hit harder, the claps/snares cut through the mix nicer, and they often make mixing/mastering a lot easier.
+Third-party kick drums often hit harder, the claps/snares cut through the mix nicer, and often make mixing/mastering easier.

 So I’d say yes, third-party sounds are better.. if you’ve purchased high-quality drum kits..

 But.. as we discussed, just because you have a third-party drum kit, doesn’t mean it’s high-quality.. this information is only for a high-quality drum kit of what I’ve taught you!

 What File Formats Should You Buy Sounds In.. .WAV, .MP3, .FLAC?